chetanambi/Predicting-The-Costs-Of-Used-Cars-Hackathon-By-Imarticus-Learning/README.md

     Seats: The number of seats in the car.
     New_Price: The price of a new car of the same model.
     Price: The price of the used car in INR Lakhs.

+# Metric
+Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the predicted value and observed score values.
+The final score calculation is done in the following way:

+Submissions are evaluated on Root-Mean-Squared-Log-Error (RMSLE) error = RMSLE (error)

+Score = 1 – error